The ‘Sundance of literary festivals’ in India*

 At the Seventh Edition, GALF showcased writers and poets from a wide range of languages for the first time: Hindi, Urdu, Kannada, Malayalam, Tamil and Bengali.
 Acclaimed writer and activist, P. Sivakami and former Secretary of State for Culture, Portugal, Jorge Barreto Xavier delivered the keynote addresses at the inaugural function.
 A prime focus of this edition was the art, poetry & literature from north eastern states of India; featured at an exclusive pavilion on the North Eastern Region.
 Manipur based folk rock band, Imphal Talkies and the legendary rock musician for Meghalaya, Lou Majaw staged exclusive performances at GALF 2016.

-The Eight Edition was inaugurated by Mini Krishnan, a leading advocate for translation in India, and renowned historian and author Ramachandra Guha.
+The Ninth Edition was inaugurated by Mini Krishnan, a leading advocate for translation in India, and renowned historian and author Ramachandra Guha.
 As in earlier editions, GALF once again showcased writers and poets from a wide range of languages: Irish, Assamese, Assamiya, Gujarat, Kannada, Kashmiri, Urdu, Maithili, Malayalam, Marathi, Tamil, and Telugu.
 For the first time ever, GALF featured a ‘Books Quiz Contest for Schools’ supported by Maria Crescencia Menezes Memorial Educational Trust and conducted by The Sunday Evening Quiz Club (SEQC).
 And quite fittingly, GALF 2017 began and ended with a session in remembrance of the late Eunice de Souza, the noted poet of Goan origin, who was over the years closely associated with GALF.
 The Ambedkar Memorial Lecture was delivered by Bama Susairaj, a well-known Dalit writer and activist.
 One of the highlights of this edition was release of Securing India the Modi Way by Nitin Gokhale at the hands of Manohar Parrikar, the Chief Minister of Goa.
 Other prominent releases were The Portuguese Impress by the late Teresa Albuquerque at the hands of Archbishop Felipe Neri Ferrao and the sneak preview of How to become Miss India by Sathya Saran and featured the renowned fashion designer, Wendell Rodricks.
 Manipur based Naga Folk Blues Legend, Guru Rewben Mashangva was the highlight performance.

 GALF has hosted exclusive launches for some of the most important books of recent times – Ranjit Hoskote’s translations of Lal Ded, Taj Mahal Foxtrot by Naresh Fernandes, the graphic novel Adi Parva by Amruta Patil, From Bullet to Ballot Box by Aditya Adhikari, The Black Hill by Mamang Dai, and many others.
 The Indian-American rappers Chee Malabar and Himanshu Suri both made their international debut at GALF, as did the Pakistani satirical musician Ali Aftab Saeed and American artist, Daisy Rockwell.